My story from years of frustration with my health

 Once I started to question and find the answers, I was shocked to discover that all the guidelines I had been following, i.e. eating low fat and wholegrain foods, widely accepted as fact, are just plain wrong.
 My eyes got wider with every shocking revelation I found.

 I studied for a formal qualification in nutrition to understand how our bodies work.
 Through thorough research and study, I had to overwrite conventional dietary guidelines, which turned out to have very shaky science foundations, but are presented to us as fact.
 I backed up my well researched arguments that challenged the course material and put what I learned to the test on myself.
-I achieved a diploma with distinction.
+I achieved two diplomas with distinction.
 And I was able to throw out the weighing scales I had been a slave to all my life.
 And I waved goodbye to a lifetime of eczema.